AMC Hornet: 1976

 The 1976 models were almost the same as their immediate predecessors; their differences were limited to a compression ratio increase for the 258 CID I6 from 7.6:1 to 8.0:1.
 New gauges appeared in the form of a 160 km/h speedometer and revised warning lights, sun visors were redesigned to larger more rectangular units with side bending portions, a new more-ornate dome light lens, new seat, and door panel designs, while a rear defroster was added to the options.
-The separate seatbelts warning buzzer between the wipers and lights knobs was discontinued.
+The separate seatbelt warning buzzer between the wipers and lights knobs was discontinued.
 New full-rubber bumper guards became available alongside the already existing metal ones with rubber strips.

 1977

-The 1977 models had numerous changes.
-Most noticeable was a new front end that AMC intended to make exclusive for the Gremlin line, consisting of independent squared headlight bezels with rounded corners and an egg-crate smile-shaped grille carrying over the rectangular parking lights of the previous two years and a new front bumper.
-A second "American" emblem was applied over the front edge of the hood on the right corner.
-The two-point seatbelts were replaced by fixed three-point units on both sedan models.
-Wagons included three-point retractable units as a factory issue.
-The Carter RBS carburetor was discontinued leaving only the YF model on the 258 CID I6.
+The 1977 models included a facelift that AMC originally intended to be exclusive to the Gremlin line.
+The design included a new front bumper, squared headlight bezels with rounded corners, and an egg-crate smile-shaped grille that incorporated the rectangular parking lights from the previous two years.
+An "American" emblem was mounted on the right front edge of the hood.
+The two-point seatbelts were upgraded to fixed three-point units on both sedan models.
+Station wagons included three-point retractable units as standard.
+The Carter RBS carburetor was discontinued leaving the YF model on the 258 CID I6.
 Two-door sedans with manual transmissions now featured a floor-mounted gearshift with low-back fold-down individual seats, while models with automatic transmissions retained the bench seat with split-folding backs and a column-mounted shifter.
-This also meant manual units incorporated a safety lock lever in their steering column ignition switch shared with the American Rally model.
+Manual transmission cars incorporated a safety lock lever in their steering column ignition switch shared with the American Rally model.
 The seats and door panels were slightly modified from the last year.
 A new "American" emblem with different typography was applied to the glove box door.
-The "258" rear quarter panel emblems were replaced by new "4.2" units.
-Although VAM for the first time introduced a factory air conditioning system for the 1977 model year, it would not be available in the American.
+The "258" rear quarter panel emblems were replaced by new "4.2" versions.
+Although VAM introduced a factory factory-installed air conditioning system for its 1977 model year cars, it was not available for the American series.
 The objective was to offer it in high-trim and performance models.
 However, VAM dealerships could install a universal air conditioning system for non-factory-built units.